 I debated what I should do with the bag for quite a while.
-I thought about adding a summer saying to the side of the bag, but then couldn’t decide what to write.
+I thought about adding a summer saying to the side of the bag, something like this sunshine bag, but then couldn’t decide what to write.
 I also considered creating some sort of mandala picture but didn’t find any that would be easy and not too time-consuming to implement.

 Once I had purchased the keychain, it was clear that neither of these ideas would work.

 But my solution was much simpler and I think effective.

 - Straw beach bag like this one or this one.

 - A fun keychain

 - Thread in colours that match or work well with your keychain.
 I used embroidery thread.
 I had two for each colour and have just over one in each colour leftover.
 I